State's 4,044 new coronavirus cases highest in 2 months; deaths rise by 87

 Four other juveniles are among the 31 deaths in the 15-24 class, including a 16-year-old girl in Miami-Dade, a 16-year-old girl in Lee, a 17-year-old boy in Pasco and a 17-year-old boy in Manatee.
 This class didn't change.

-Ninety-four people from 25 to 34 also have died from the virus with an increase of 2.
+Ninety-seven people from 25 to 34 also have died from the virus with an increase of 3.

-A total of 5,065 people 85 and older have died in the state from the virus, an increase of 28 in one day in data through Friday.
+A total of 5,094 people 85 and older have died in the state from the virus, an increase of 29 in one day.

 Ninety-three percent of the fatalities are 55 and older and 61 percent are 75 and older.
 A smaller percentage of older people have tested positive – 28 percent age 55 and older and 7 percent 75 and older.